 Typically, the radiology department is in charge of instructions to and the markers for the patients.
 As indicated above, the instructions/information are a very important part of the process.

 The result and evaluation of the examination is sent to the referring physician, noting the total number of markers in the colon, and thus, if the transit is slow, normal or rapid.
 Even the distribution of the markers in the different segments of the colon should be mentioned and - based on these values - segmental transit time can be calculated.
-Comparative values are shown in slide 14.
+Previous slides displays comparative values.

-Publications: Studies using the Transit-Pellets method Formerly known as Abrahamsson's Method
+Publications: Studies using the Transit-Pellets method

-Studies with the original version; last marker dose 24 hours before X-ray on day seven.
-Studies with the present version; last marker dose 12 hours before X-ray on day seven.
+\Studies with the original version, also known as the Abrahamsson method; last marker dose 24 hours before X-ray on day seven.

+\\Studies with the present version; last marker dose 12 hours before X-ray on day seven.

-Abrahamsson H, Antov S, Bosaeus I. Gastrointestinal and colonic segmental transit time evaluated by a single abdominal X-ray in healthy subjects and constipated patients.
-Scand J Gastroenterol 1988, 23(suppl 152), 72-80
+\Abrahamsson H, Antov S, Bosaeus I. Gastrointestinal and colonic segmental transit time evaluated by a single abdominal X-ray in healthy subjects and constipated patients.
+Scand J Gastroenterol 1988, 23(suppl 152), 72-80.

-Abrahamsson H, Antov S. Accuracy in assessment of colonic transit time with particles: how many markers should be used?
+\Abrahamsson H, Antov S. Accuracy in assessment of colonic transit time with particles: how many markers should be used?
 Neurogastroenterol Motil.
-2010;22:1164-69

-Bohlin J, Dahlin E, Dreja J, Roth B, Ekberg O, Ohlsson B. Longer colonic transit time is associated with laxative and drug use, lifestyle factors, and symptoms of constipation.
+2010;22:1164-69. \Bohlin J, Dahlin E, Dreja J, Roth B, Ekberg O, Ohlsson B. Longer colonic transit time is associated with laxative and drug use, lifestyle factors, and symptoms of constipation.

 Acta Radiologica Open.
-2018;7(10):1-9
+2018;7(10):1-9.